TheRealNin/ns2-rebirth/mvm.md

 * Healing fields cannot overlap.
 If the commander places them too close, the older one will be destroyed.

 ### New armory GUI and tech
-* Shield generator boosts armor utility, giving +10 armor and auto-welding.
-It also better protects against GL and railgun
+* Shield generator boosts armor utility, giving +10 armor and auto-welding after a short delay
+* It also better protects against GL and Railgun, giving 50% reduction to damage from those sources as long as you have armor.

 ### Exosuit boombox
 * Press 1-3 on your keyboard